Ptujec/LaunchBar/Ask-ChatGPT/README.md

 No need to wait while the answer is generated.
 All this is happening in the background without affecting the LaunchBar interface.

-The chat will open in your default text editor as a simple markdown file when done.
+The chat will open in your default text editor as a simple **markdown file** when done.

 <img src="04.jpg" width="740"/>

-Additionally the answer is automatically copied to the clipboard.
+Additionally the answer is automatically copied to the **clipboard**.

 This action works very well with [iA Writer](https://ia.net/writer) in preview mode.
 [Marked](https://marked2app.com/) is also a great option since it is specifically designed to preview markdown files.